-By Meghan Vivo Children with special needs like autism and Asperger’s are supposed to get appropriate services and accommodations to help them succeed in public schools.
+By Meghan Vivo Children with special needs like Asperger’s are supposed to get appropriate services and accommodations to help them succeed in public schools.
 Unfortunately, it often ends up being the parents’ responsibility to advocate and recognize if a school is under-serving their child.
-In extreme conditions, this may mean suing their school district to get their child’s...[ read more ]
+In extreme conditions, this may mean suing their school district to get their child’s needs met....[ read more ]

 You’re afraid your child has given up.
 She has started making excuses to skip school, and her struggles to make friends and fit in with her peers are resulting in lower grades and distaste for learning.
 If only you could start the spring semester with a clean slate.
 Although many parents are reluctant to enroll their child in a new...[ read more ]

-Is Homeschooling Right for Your Child with Autism?
+Is Homeschooling Right for Your Child with Asperger’s?

-By Meghan Vivo Children with autism and Asperger’s are highly misunderstood – a fact that makes it difficult for them to get their needs met in public school.
-Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical autistic behaviors.
-Those who are willing to invest in these students may...[ read more ]
+By Meghan Vivo Children with Asperger’s are highly misunderstood – a fact that makes it difficult for them to get their needs met in public school.
+Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical Asperger's behaviors.
+Those who are willing to invest in these students may not be...[ read more ]

 Asperger’s Book Reviews